Nisarg221B/Notes/ION Day Prep.md

 	- Tips : **innovative ideas** , **brainstorm and structure your answers correctly**
 - [x] ION Group details ✅ 2023-05-05
 	- [x] **Do your research:** Read about the company and prepare basic points you can use for questions like, “Why do you want to work with us?” ✅ 2023-05-05
-- [ ] SDLC -  **SDLC models** (Waterfall Model, Agile Model, Iterative Model, etc.)
+- [x] SDLC -  **SDLC models** (Waterfall Model, Agile Model, Iterative Model, etc.) ✅ 2023-05-05
-	- He showed me **2 images** and asked me to draw some conclusions from them.
+	- [x] He showed me **2 images** and asked me to draw some conclusions from them.
 Both the pictures primarily revolved around **SDLC concepts**.
-I explained my interpretation of them systematically and assertively and tackled every cross-question with good enthusiasm.
+I explained my interpretation of them systematically and assertively and tackled every cross-question with good enthusiasm. ✅ 2023-05-05
 - [x] Which location do you prefer and why ✅ 2023-05-05
 - [ ] **experience of working as a part of a team with the company's senior management**.
 My answer prompted him to ask more such HR questions, regarding **leadership qualities,** **personal achievements**
 - [ ] Machine learning & Market segmentation basic questions